browserengineering/book/book/embeds.md

         display_list.extend(cmds)
 ```

-Image should now work and display on the page.
+Images should now work and display on the page.
 But our implementation is
 very basic and missing several important features for layout and rendering
 quality.